Xilinx/Vitis_Libraries/database/docs/src/guide/query_demo.rst

 TPC-H Query 6 Modified
 ----------------------

-This demo in ``demo_app_accel/q6_mod`` directory implements TPC-H Query 6 modified with extra conditions.
-The SQL being implemented is
+This demo in the ``demo_app_accel/q6_mod`` directory implements TPC-H Query 6 modified with extra conditions.
+The SQL being implemented is:

 .. code-block:: sql